The Silence Was a Choice

 The silence was a choice.
 And we chose to break it.

-So we packed up the cabin and moved to the city.
+And then we packed up the cabin and moved to the city.

-Now our life is sports practices, pediatrician appointments, and trauma therapy.
-Courtrooms and teacher meetings.
-A rotating pile of mismatched shoes by the door and grocery lists that never end.
-Definitely not the life we planned, but the one we chose, because someone had to.
+Now, our lives consist of sports practices, pediatrician appointments, trauma therapy, courtrooms, and teacher meetings.
+There's a rotating pile of shoes by the door and grocery lists that never end.

 The truth never got said out loud.
 Not by them.